Merci-chao/userChrome.js/README.md

 - Introduce animations for various tab-related actions.
 - Add the `dragToGroupTabs` option to enable or disable tab grouping when dragging tabs over another.
 - Add the `dynamicMoveOverThreshold` option to make tab-dragging movement smoother in certain scenarios.
-- Add the `nativeWindowStyle` option to display the system-native theme style on Tabs Bar (e.g. effects from DWM tools).
+- Add the `nativeWindowStyle` option to display the system-native theme style on Tab Bar (e.g. effects from DWM tools).
 - Update for Firefox 141.
 - Bug fixes and improvements.